personal & corporate EVOLUTIVE transformations

 Therefore, Being Agile means using the right tool for the right situation at the right time.

 One of the best ways to improve the workflow and be more effective and efficient is to be radically transparent about the Why, What and How we work and visualize it clearly, both at the macro and micro level, to certify it’s aligned all along the way.
-For this effect, it’s commonly used Kanban, which is a Japanese word that means signboard or signal.
+To this effect, it’s commonly used Kanban, which is a Japanese word that means signboard or signal.
 Kanban's focus on flow, by visualizing, limiting and measuring work, so we can get clear insights into optimizing workflow performance.

 Many managers affirm that “Agile sucks and doesn’t work”, that they now have more problems than before, but that only shows that it’s already working, it’s already showing all the dysfunctionalities that exist within the teams and the organization.